ysthakur/CMSC320-Notes/content/ML/Neural Networks/CNNs.md

 	- Matrix multiply that small square with a **kernel** (which would be a 4x4 matrix)
 	- Fardina calls this "dot product"
 	- Sum up all the elements of that matrix
+- Then the outputs for all the channels are summed together

 Every node in the entire layer uses the same weights (same kernel)